NHopewell/diskspace-monitor-CRUD/README.md

 Now our monitoring system is being served over localhost(http://127.0.0.1:8000).
 You can run my test script which automates sending requests to each end point:

 ```
-python example_automated_api_calls.py
+python3.8 scripts/example_automated_api_calls.py
 ```

-This script posts some system components and events, we can curl an endpoint to see:
+This script posts some system components and events (some of which triggered warnings in the system), we can curl these endpoints to see:

 ```
+# events
-curl http://127.0.0.1:8000/v1/component_events/ | python -m json.tool
+curl http://127.0.0.1:8000/v1/component_events/ | python3.8 -m json.tool

+# warnings triggered
+curl http://127.0.0.1:8000/v1/resource_warnings | python3.8 -m json.tool
 ```